frontenddogma/web-development-glossary/manuscript/c.md

 Compression
 : The process of encoding information using fewer bits than the original representation.
 Any particular compression is either lossy or lossless.
 Lossless compression reduces bits by identifying and eliminating statistical redundancy.
 No information is lost in lossless compression.
 Lossy compression reduces bits by removing unnecessary or less important information.
 Typically, a device that performs data compression is referred to as an encoder, and one that performs the reversal of the process (decompression) as a decoder.&nbsp;[†](#w-compression)

+Concurrency
+: The ability of different parts or units of a program, algorithm, or problem to be executed out-of-order or in partial order, without affecting the final outcome.
+This allows for parallel execution of the concurrent units, which can significantly improve overall speed of the execution in multi-processor and multi-core systems.&nbsp;[†](#w-concurrency)

 Concurrent Versioning System
 : → Concurrent Versions System